 The most popular way to create a private podcast with Resonate is to generate private RSS feeds for each listener.

-Private podcasts are a way to share podcast audio securely to an exclusive list of listeners by generating a private RSS feed for each individual listener.
+Private podcasts are a way to share podcast audio securely to an exclusive list of listeners by generating a private RSS feed for each individual person.

 Creating a private RSS feed allows you to remove individual listeners at any time without disrupting the rest of your audience since everyone has their own RSS feed that can be deleted anytime.